aff3ct/streampu/docs/Sequence & Subsequence.md

 </a>

 When [control flow tasks](./Switcher.md) are introduced into a sequence, the execution is not only defined by the tasks binding but also by their outputs.
 For this purpose tasks are grouped into subsequences.
-Subsequences are organized in a [directed graph](#Digraph) with 2 nodes designated as start and end respectively, this graph is recursively built during a sequence initialization from the first task and going from bound `output` or `forward` socket to bound `output` or `forward` socket, when a control flow task is reached a new control flow node is created and new children nodes for each of its *paths*, only a single of those paths can be taken during execution hence why they are refered to as *exclusive paths*.
+Subsequences are organized in a [directed graph](#Digraph) with 2 nodes designated as start and end respectively, this graph is recursively built during a sequence initialization from the first task and going from bound `output` or `forward` socket to bound `output` or `forward` socket.
+When a control flow task is reached, a new control flow node is created and new children nodes for each of its *paths*, only a single of those paths can be taken during execution hence why they are refered to as *exclusive paths*.
 This also means that a sequence with no control flow task will always have a single subsequence, because it has a single path.

-Upon execution the sequence will iterate over its subsequences and execute every task they contain, if one of those tasks happens to be a Commute it will select the children node designated by its *path* attribute thus branching in the execution.
+Upon execution the sequence will iterate over its subsequences and execute every task they contain, if one of those tasks happens to be a `Commute` it will select the children node designated by its *path* attribute thus branching in the execution.

 ### Attributes